-The East Lake and West Lakes are fishing okay, not any better than that due to both lakes being more full than seen in decades.
-Water temps in the high 60’s on the East Lake.
+The East Lake and West Lakes are fishing fair.
+Water temps in the high 60’s on the both lakes now.

 East Newton is fishing fair except early morning or late in the evening.
 Trout numbers – rainbows, browns, tiger trout and splake – are down and the size of the lake has doubled which spreads out the trout.
 Access and parking is limited to the SW corner of the former parking lot.